 Buffering effect of the tree

-The relative humidity in the tree cave and the moisture of the wood surrounding it are directly related, they aim a balance .
-The moisture of the wood corresponds with the level of humidity.
-Conversely, the same is true: In the tree cave the relative humidity also adapts to changes in the moisture of the wood.
+The relative humidity in the tree cave and the humidity of the surrounding wooden walls, the stored honey and the honeycomb building interact directly, they aim a balance .
+The moisture of the respective material corresponds with the level of the relative humidity.

 During the formation of a tree cave, the cavern walls dry out and reach a moisture content far below the fiber saturation (fiber saturation is the wood balancing moisture, which adjusts at 100% relative humidity).
 The ventilation, the age of the cave, the type of wood, the geometry of the tree, and the weather are all crucial influences to this.

 This volume of dried wood is now available as a buffer for fluctuations in moisture.
-The buffer is so large that it can easily absorb all the moisture generated by a bee colony during the winter months.
 During the summer months, the humid air in the tree cave is permanently lowered by the ventilation of the bees.
 The walls of the caverns then give off the moisture absorbed in the winter.